nesevis/exhaust/docs/GEN-building-generators.md

 # Building generators

 Exhaust builds generators with the `#gen` macro.
-Each generator is an inspectable data structure that Exhaust can run forward to produce values, backward to reflect known values, and replay for deterministic reproduction.
-Reduction, coverage of problematic values, and filter optimisation follow from this design.
+Each generator is an inspectable data structure that Exhaust can run forward to produce values, replay for deterministic reproduction, and, with bidirectional transforms, run backward to reconstruct a known value's choices.
+Reduction, coverage of problematic values, and filter optimisation all follow from inspection.

 If you're new to Exhaust, start with [Getting Started](GETTING_STARTED.md).
 This page covers the main generator concepts.